lmeller-git/nblfq/README.md

 - `dynamic`: Enables dynamic queues, which may be dynamically resized.
 Depends on `alloc`.

 - `atomic-fallback`: Uses `portable-atomic` `fallback` feature for atomics if necessary.
 It is discouraged to use this feature, as `fallback` internally uses locks.

+- `unsafe-ptr48`: implements AsPackedValue for pointers on `x86-64` and `aarch64`.
+This feature is safe to use if 48 or less bits are used for pointers on the target platform.

 - `default`: `pool`